 How to make gluten free chocolate chip cookies

-Whisk the dry ingredients.
+Whisk the dry ingredients

-Whisk together the dry ingredients first.
+Whisk together the dry ingredients (gluten free flour blend, xanthan gum if your blend doesn't already have it, baking soda, salt, granulated sugar, and brown sugar).
 Add the brown sugar last, and use a fork to break up lumps in it.

-Add wet ingredients, & chocolate chips.
+Add the wet ingredients & chocolate chips

 Add the softened butter, beaten eggs, and vanilla extract into the dry instead of creaming the butter first.
-Then add the chocolate chips and mix.
+Then add the chocolate chips and mix to distribute the chips throughout the cookie dough.

-Shape the raw cookie dough.
+Shape the raw cookie dough

 Scoop the prepared raw cookie dough using a spring-loaded ice cream scoop, for easy shaping, roll into a ball between your palms, and then press into a disk.
 Before baking, chill the cookie dough for best results (but you don't have to!).

-Bake at 350°F for 12 minutes.
+Bake at 350ยฐF for 12 minutes

 After you've (hopefully!) chilled the cookie dough, bake the cookies just until they're beginning to brown on the edges and they're mostly set in the center.
 Let them settle for a minute and then serve warm!

-This recipe for gluten free chocolate chip cookies is incredibly easy.
-And it's fairly forgiving, too, making it perfect for beginner gluten free bakers as well as seasoned baking pros.
-But no matter your experience, there are some tips and tricks that can help you make these gluten free cookies bake perfectly and last longer.
+This recipe is incredibly easy, and it's fairly forgiving, too, making it perfect for beginner gluten free bakers as well as seasoned baking pros.
+But no matter your experience, there are some tips and tricks that can help you make these gluten free cookies perfect the first time and every time.

 Chill the cookie dough for at least 12 hours